pallets/flask/esof/docs/assignment2.md

 * **Reference to Requirements**: Provides an extendable core of functionality and Takes the data from the Database and put the acquired information into other formats  that can actually be used by a browser to display the web site.

-* **Pre-conditions**:
+* **Pre-conditions**: none

 * **Description**:

-	The developer choose the database type and structure has he likes.
+1. The developer choose the database type and structure has he likes

 * **Post-conditions**:

+1. The server has a fuctional database

 ________________________________________________________________________________________________________________________________________